 - Perform regular office administration and shelter operations tasks

 Job Requirements & Competencies:

 - Relevant education and 2-year related experience in programs for child and youth

 - Relevant education and/or related experience in programs for intimate partner violence against women

-- In-depth knowledge and understanding of issues affecting women and children who have experienced abuse and resources to support them
+- In-depth knowledge and understanding of issues affecting women and children who have experienced intimate partner violence and resources to support them.

-- Consistent ability to demonstrate professional behavior in delivery of services
+- Ability to consistently demonstrate professional behavior in delivery of services

 - Respect for boundaries and excellent interpersonal skills